Skip to main content

 Footnote:

-Yes[1]: Not managed by Astra Trident
+Yes[1]: Not managed by Trident

 Cloud Volumes Service on Google Cloud backend driver

-Astra Trident uses the gcp-cvs driver to link with the Cloud Volumes Service on Google Cloud.
+Trident uses the gcp-cvs driver to link with the Cloud Volumes Service on Google Cloud.

-The gcp-cvs driver uses virtual pools to abstract the backend and allow Astra Trident to determine volume placement.
+The gcp-cvs driver uses virtual pools to abstract the backend and allow Trident to determine volume placement.
 The administrator defines the virtual pools in the backend.json files.
 Storage classes use selectors to identify virtual pools by label.

-• If virtual pools are defined in the backend, Astra Trident will try to create a volume in the Google Cloud storage pools to which those virtual pools are limited.
+• If virtual pools are defined in the backend, Trident will try to create a volume in the Google Cloud storage pools to which those virtual pools are limited.

-• If virtual pools are not defined in the backend, Astra Trident will select a Google Cloud storage pool from the available storage pools in the region.
+• If virtual pools are not defined in the backend, Trident will select a Google Cloud storage pool from the available storage pools in the region.

-To configure the Google Cloud backend on Astra Trident, you must specify projectNumber, apiRegion, and apiKey in the backend file.
+To configure the Google Cloud backend on Trident, you must specify projectNumber, apiRegion, and apiKey in the backend file.
 You can find the project number in the Google Cloud console.
 The API key is taken from the service account private key file you created when setting up API access for Cloud Volumes Service on Google Cloud.

-For details on Cloud Volumes Service on Google Cloud service types and service levels, refer to Learn about Astra Trident support for CVS for GCP.
+For details on Cloud Volumes Service on Google Cloud service types and service levels, refer to Learn about Trident support for CVS for GCP.

 Cloud Volumes Service for Google Cloud driver Snapshots Clones Multi-attach QoS Expand Replication